VoltCruelerz/OwlMarble-Magic/classes/druid/Druid.md

 At 14th level, you have learned to use your lunar magic to alter your form freely.
 When you use your Wild Shape ability, you no longer choose between the variants of a given form, acquiring all movement types and abilities for that form simultaneously.

 Additionally, for the duration of Wild Shape, you can use a Bonus Action to shift back to your true form or back into your animal form without expending further charges.
-Shifting in this way does not refresh the temporary hit points granted by Wild Shape.
+Shifting in this way does not refresh the temporary hit points granted by Wild Shape, merely restoring them to what they were before you returned to your true form.
+Nevertheless, when you heal with your Primal Surge ability, excess healing becomes temporary hit points, to the maximum granted by your beast form.

 Finally, you know and can cast _Alter Self_ at will without expending a spell slot.

+___

 ### Circle of Spores